A Guide to Being an Actor Outside of London

 Final thoughts

 Having said all of that, don’t close your mind to London.
 Some of the regional theatres I’ve mentioned, despite their location, hold their auditions in London, so your career will invariably take you there from time to time.
-London is the hub of the industry and, undeniably, is where a lot of the action happens.
+London is the hub of the industry and, undeniably, where a lot of the action happens.
 However, for those looking to enjoy the rest of the country whilst following their acting ambitions (and let’s face it, save some money!), I hope that this guide has given you a bit more confidence to do it.
 Being an actor outside of London is more than possible.

 By Katie Burchett